DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

 2.  **Step 2: PDF Field Name Discovery (Crucial - Day 2-3)**
     *   Objective: Identify all fillable field names in `sf95.pdf`.
     *   Task: Use Adobe Acrobat Pro, `pdfminer.six`, or other PDF analysis tools to list field names and their types (text, checkbox, etc.).
-    *   Deliverable: A mapping document (e.g., a simple text file or spreadsheet) correlating PDF box numbers/descriptions to actual PDF field names.
+    *   Deliverable: An externalized, machine-readable mapping file (e.g., `data/pdf_field_map.json`).
+This file will explicitly link HTML form field names (or consistent intermediate data keys from `DB_SCHEMA`) to the precise internal field names required by the PDF filling tool (`pdfcpu`).
+The `utils/pdf_filler.py` script will be updated to load and use this external map for improved maintainability and clarity.

 3.  **Step 3: Basic HTML Form (Day 3-4)**
     *   Objective: Create the frontend HTML form in `templates/form.html`.